Urmilla Kanetkar: Career fluctuation and television comeback (2018–present)

 She next reunited with Satish Rajwade in the romantic drama film Autograph – Ek Japun Thevavi Ashi Lovestory, co-starring Chaudhari, Amruta Khanvilkar, and Manasi Moghe.
 Originally slated for a theatrical release in December 2022, the film instead premiered directly on the Star Pravah television channel in May 2023 for reasons unknown.
 Her performance earned her nominations for Best Supporting Actress at both the Fakt Marathi Cine Sanman and the Sanskruti Kaladarpan.
 She also made her Marathi stage debut with Filter Coffee, a play written and directed by Mahesh Manjrekar, in which she portrayed a painter who has lost interest in life after her husband's death but gradually falls in love with a charming and clever man.

 Personal life

 Urmilla and Adinath Kothare first met in 2006 during the making of the Marathi film Shubha Mangal Saavdhaan, where he was working as an assistant director.
 In 2011, they both get married.
 In 2018, The couple welcoming their first baby daughter named Jija Kothare.
+On 16 July 2026, they announced their separation through a joint statement shared on social media after fifteen years of marriage.

 Other work

-In 2016, Kothare started her classical dance academy named NitryaAsha in Mumbai.
+In 2016, Kanetkar started her classical dance academy named NitryaAsha in Mumbai.